This policy applies to all SUNY Geneseo entities and employees.

 By means of a domestic violence workplace safety response plan, SUNY Geneseo shall make employees aware of their options and available resources and help employees safeguard each other and report domestic violence to designated officials.

-- The designated liaison between SUNY Geneseo and SUNY System Administration is the assistant vice president for human resources or the director of affirmative action.
+- The designated liaison between SUNY Geneseo and SUNY System Administration is the assistant vice president for human resources or the title IX coordinator.
 This liaison will ensure campus wide implementation of this policy, and serve as the primary liaison with System Administration regarding this policy.
 The System Administration designated liaison will communicate with the Office for the Prevention of Domestic Violence (OPDV) on behalf of campuses as it relates to reporting.

 - Additionally, the following individuals/offices are designated as available to support those in need of assistance concerning domestic violence: